capillariesio/gocqlmem/README.md

 So the caller should not know either original gocql implementation is called, or gocqlmem implementation.

-Sample code creating a gocqlshims.Session depending on the configuration (test/prod).
-For a complete sample use, see code in https://github.com/capillariesio/capillaries/blob/main/pkg/db/cassandra.go.
+Below is the sample code creating a gocqlshims.Session depending on the configuration (test/prod).
+For a complete sample use, see code in https://github.com/capillariesio/capillaries/blob/main/pkg/db/cassandra.go and the test in https://github.com/capillariesio/capillaries/blob/main/pkg/api/api_test.go.

 ```